aasthajain25/aasthajain25.github.io/_projects/Homework 8.md

 Dropdown Selection (selection_state): Users can choose a specific "Building Status" from the dropdown menu.
 The scatter plot dynamically updates to display only the data points associated with the selected building status, allowing for focused exploration.

+ This interactivity enhances the user's ability to explore and compare buildings of different statuses, providing a more dynamic and tailored visual representation of the data.
+Users can easily switch between building statuses to observe patterns and variations in the scatter plot.

 ### Overlap with homework 7

 There is no overlap with homework 7 in this visualization